Our favorite small bathroom ideas will help you to make the most of your bijou bathroom with instant decor inspiration and clever design tips

 A powder room is usually one of the smallest rooms in your house but it’s the one most of your guests will end up seeing.
 This can be an ideal opportunity to experiment with color and pattern and impress visitors with your flair for design.

 Keep fixtures and fittings to a minimum, opting for a corner or reduced-depth basin, a monobloc mixer faucet and a simple towel holder.
-Then focus your efforts into adding impact through your powder room wall decor with a beautiful, bold wallpaper pattern or
+Then focus your efforts into adding impact through your powder room wall decor with a beautiful, bold wallpaper pattern or a few pieces of statement artwork.

 17. USE OPTICAL ILLUSIONS